 Cons:

-- No real-time tracking; updates are delayed
+- No real-time tracking; updates get delayed

 - Poor performance in rural or wooded areas